Why This Program Is Important

 - Cultural competency.
 We embrace the unique, rich culture and experience of Black Americans, and bring openness, understanding, and willingness to learn to every patient encounter.

 - Health literacy.
 We offer education about diagnosis and treatment in language that is easy to understand, and we take the time to answer questions so that patients and families feel comfortable about each step of the transplant journey.

 - Psychosocial support.
 Transplant care goes beyond the operating room.
 We have a team in place to help connect patients and families with the resources they need, from insurance assistance to support groups.

-Shimere has been part of the Northwestern Memorial Hospital team since 2018, having previously worked in the Emergency Department and Cardiology.
-Her extensive clinical background includes over 12 years in working with diverse populations, including working with children, homeless individuals, and chronically ill patients—giving Shimere a unique ability to connect with a variety of patients and families.
-Her knowledge, experience, and resources help Shimere educate and provide services to families in the African American Transplant Access Program.
+Shimere has been part of the Northwestern Memorial Hospital team since 2018, previously working in the Emergency Department and Cardiology.
+Her extensive clinical background includes more than 12 years working with diverse populations, including children, homeless individuals and patients with chronic illness — giving Shimere a unique ability to connect with a variety of patients and families.
+Her knowledge, experience and resources help Shimere educate and provide services to families in the African American Transplant Access Program.